Viceroy's commissioned officer: Uniform and Rank Insignia

-From the end of the 19th century, Jemadars wore one metal star on their shoulder-straps or shoulder-chains.
-Subadars and Rissaldars had two metal stars.
+Since 1888 (Gurkhas 1891), rank insignia was worn on the shoulder-straps or shoulder-chains.
+From those dates on, the VCO's embroidered rank insignia (metal for full dress since 1906) were usually silver, while those of the (European) commissioned officers were gold.
+Jemadars wore one star, Subadars and Rissaldars had two stars.
 In the Bombay Cavalry, Rissaldar and Ressaidar shared the same rank insignia, e.g. two silver metal stars.
-In the Indian Infantry, the Subadar-Major's insignia was one silver metal crown (Goorkha Regiments: bronze metal crown).
-In contrast, Rissaldar-Majors in Indian Cavalry had three silver metal stars only, before the insignia changed to a metal crown.
+VCOs in Gurkha regiments wore bronze or black insignia; the latter on the black shoulder cords of their rifle green tunics.
+In the Indian Infantry, the Subadar-Major's insignia was one silver metal crown.
+In contrast, Rissaldar-Majors in the Indian Cavalry had three silver metal stars only, before the insignia changed to a metal crown.
+From the middle of the Second World War a yellow and red stripe had to be worn under the insignia.

 Until the late 19th century, the placement of Subadar-Major in the VCO-hierarchy of the Madras Army could vary.
 While in Bengal and in Bombay Cavalry the ranks Rissaldar and Rissaldar-Major were established, they were not in Madras Cavalry.
 There, the VCO-hierarchy was Jemadar - Subadar - Subadar-Major at least until 1885.
-The rank insignia of a Subadar-Major in Madras Cavalry was three gold metal stars, while his colleague in the Madras Infantry wore one embroidered silver crown.
+The rank insignia of a Subadar-Major in the Madras Cavalry was three gold metal stars, while his colleague in the Madras Infantry wore one embroidered silver crown.